ruicatxiao/GERA/README.md

     R code for performing differential methylation analysis and plotting

-### E.colii_dna_methylation_analysis.
+### E.coli_isolate_basecall_assembly.
+For figure 5 and supplemental figure 2.
-This folder contains scripts for performing ONT DNA methylation analysis
+This folder contains scripts for basecalling and assembly of long-read sequencing data from E. coli isolates.

     gera_dorado_demux_call.sh
     Runs Dorado basecaller on POD5 files, demultiplexes barcoded reads, and converts BAMs to FASTQ format.